Algonquin Park Sights: Highlights and Insider Tips

 Accommodation

 Accommodation in the Algonquin Park area* You can also book through our partner booking.com.
-On our last visit, for example, we stayed at the Arrowhon Pines Lodge in Algonquin Park.
-You can also use this map to find accommodation in the area around Algonquin Park:
+For example, on our last visit we stayed at the Arrowhon Pines Lodge in Algonquin Park* You stayed overnight.
+You can also find accommodations near Algonquin Park using this map:

 If you book through one of these offers, we receive a commission, which we use to run this blog.